datalad/datalad/docs/source/related.rst

 **********************************

 To our knowledge, there is no other effort with a scope as broad as DataLad's.
-Datalad aims to unify access to vast arrays of (scientific) data in a domain and data modality agnostic fashion with as few and universally available software dependencies as possible.
+DataLad aims to unify access to vast arrays of (scientific) data in a domain and data modality agnostic fashion with as few and universally available software dependencies as possible.